dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Child content

 Components can set the content of another component.
-The assigning component provides the content between the tags that specify the receiving component.
+The assigning component provides the content between the opening and closing tags that specify the receiving component.

 In the following example, the `RenderFragmentChild` component has a `ChildContent` property that represents a segment of the UI to render as a <xref:Microsoft.AspNetCore.Components.RenderFragment>.
 The value of `ChildContent` is positioned in the component's markup where the content should be rendered.
-The value of `ChildContent` is received from the parent component and rendered inside the [Bootstrap card](https://getbootstrap.com/docs/4.0/components/card/).
+The value of `ChildContent` is received from the parent component and rendered.

 `Shared/RenderFragmentChild.razor`: